 TripActions admins have long been able to pull unused ticket reports for any traveler.
 What’s new is that beginning next week, you will be able to see which canceled/unused tickets have waiver credit, and we will be automatically applying those credits for any point of sale.

-- Travelers will be reminded of their unused credits, and have access to automatic waiver application throughout the booking flow, ensuring spend control and time savings
+Travelers will be reminded of their unused credits and have access to an automatic waiver application throughout the booking flow, ensuring spend control and time savings

 TripActions is here to help customers be fully prepared to book and manage itineraries when business travel picks back up again.
 To see how TripActions can help your organization’s unique situation, schedule a demo with us today.